North Korea: Believers Say God Is at Work despite Severe Persecution

 Nigeria: Prayers Asked for Victims of Massacre

-As many as 106 people have died in Izghe village near the Cameroon border in Borno state, Nigeria, on Saturday when suspected Boko Haram members surrounded the village in trucks and motorcycles.
+As many as 106 people have died in Izghe village near the Cameroon border in Borno state, Nigeria, on Saturday when suspected an extremist group that is located primarily in Northern Nigeria More members surrounded the village in trucks and motorcycles.
 They separated the Christians from the Muslims before killing them.
 Some were shot, while others had their throats slit.
 The attackers then looted the businesses and made off into the wilderness.

 There were no security forces in the town at the time of the attack.